top of page

 Address: Sultan Ahmet, Ayasofya Meydanı No:1, 34122 Fatih/İstanbul, Türkiye

-Tips for visiting the Hagia Sophia
+Tips for Visiting the Hagia Sophia

 ⪢ Dress Modestly and Respect Local Customs: As a historic and religious site, the Hagia Sophia requires visitors to dress modestly and respectfully.
 Make sure your clothing covers your shoulders and knees.
 Women must cover their heads with a scarf or Hijab.